Accidents, fires, explosions. Since I left my job in a newsroom, these are no longer part of my daily life. Or are they?

 As in every dream, there was some beginning I can’t recollect, perhaps because it wasn’t important.
 So, from the point I can recall: I was in the city where I grew up, telling a friend from my elementary school that "I need to get out, to take control of my life again."
 Then, the events of the day started to occur.
 I was on a sunny beach in southern California with a group of people I didn't know.

-Funny how I can't recall things like how I got there, or what was the group around me about, but I do remember all the details of the place.
+Funny how I can't recall things like how I got there or what was the group around me about, but I do remember all the details of the place.
 There was a big indoor swimming pool, a street across the beach, which was much more crowded than the beach itself.
-Or, that there was an ice cream booth on scene..
+Or, that there was an ice cream booth on the scene...

 Out of nowhere, a guy on a scooter ran a stop sign, pulled straight in front of the coach.

-The bus driver smashed brakes, but at the highway speed, we slammed into the biker in full power.
+The bus driver smashed the brakes, but at the highway speed, we slammed into the biker in full power.
 Ahead of us, some woman drove a small suv, Suzuki sx4, I believe, but instead of maintaining her pace, she started braking too.
-The bus, still at a decent speed, turning to the sidewalk in a dodge maneuver attempt but taking her bumper off the car.
+The bus, still at a decent speed, turned to the sidewalk in a dodge maneuver attempt but took her bumper off the car.
 That's the moment our vehicle was out of control.
-We rolled off the road, smashing a couple of mailboxes and later, sliding back across the road in the opposite direction, scraping a side of a Range Rover and stopping a foot from a guy pushing a stroller.
-Oh man.
+We rolled off the road, smashed a couple of mailboxes and later slid back across the road in the opposite direction, scraping a side of a Range Rover and stopping a foot from a guy pushing a stroller.
+Oh, man.

 The bus crew is shocked, but all right.
 While everyone still sits frozen, I'm getting out through the broken windshield and find myself in the middle of what appears like massive mayhem.
-Turns out, the dark fog is a smoke.
+It turns out the dark fog is smoke.
 The first level of a luxury hotel further down the street is fully engulfed in flames.
 Among many civilians all over, every once in a while, a firefighter runs across the scene.